KetherineWang/startup/notes.md

 - All of the original programming tools ran as console applications.
 - The console tradition is still actively used by professional developers and most programming tools execute within a console window.
 - Also known as the command line, shell, or terminal, the console window is an essential web development tool.
-- The console provides access to the file system and allows for the execution of command line applications.
+- The console provides access to the file system and allows for the execution of command-line applications.
 - All operating systems come with a default console.
 - In order to successfully use the console for web programming, it must be POSIX compliant.
 - POSIX compliance means that it supports a standard set of console commands.
 - Both Mac and Linus support POSIX.
 - One of the primary purposes of a console application is to view the files on the computer.
 - The files on a computer are organized into a tree structure of nodes called directories.
-- At any given point in time, the console is located at one of the directories in the file system.
+- At any given point in time, the console is located in one of the directories in the file system.
 - The other primary purpose of the console is to execute commands.
 - The input and output of commands can also be chained using special characters.
     - `|` = Take the output from the command on the left and pipe or pass it to the command on the right.